 THE MUSIC THAT BRINGS US TOGETHER

-For the next few weeks, three artists-in-residence will be working with local students through the Cleveland Classical Guitar Society (CCGS): Anastasia Guzman Sonaranda, from Mexico; Hermelindo Ruiz, from Puerto Rico; and Thomas Flippin, from the continental USA.
+For the next few weeks, three artists-in-residence will be working with local professional artists and students through the Cleveland Classical Guitar Society (CCGS) and Comite Mexicano de Cleveland: Anastasia Guzman Sonaranda, from Mexico; Hermelindo Ruiz, from Puerto Rico; and Thomas Flippin, from the continental USA.
 These artists are guitarists and composers who have adapted to the new circumstances and will be working online, given the current health crisis.

 According to Erik Mann, executive director of the CCGS, students from the city of Cleveland will have the opportunity to interact and work with these renowned international artists: “We have about 100 students working with us virtually right now, mostly on one-on-one instruction.
 We offer them mentorship and musical instruction.
 Many never had the opportunity to study an instrument before.”